 Rise of the vertical forest

-What is it: tree-covered buildings anda template for
+What is it: tree-covered buildings and a template for

 Status: expected completion in 2018

 It’s a striking image: 1,100 trees and 2,500 smaller plants bursting out of two buildings amid urban Nanjing.
 The city’s visitors and residents can look forward to slightly fresher air, too, as the buildings, called the Green Towers, are set to absorb 25 tonnes of carbon dioxide each year while producing oxygen.
 But more importantly, it’s an example of a forward-thinking solution to China’s urban smog that doesn’t take up a large area like a public park.
 The buildings are the work of Stefano Boeri, an Italian architect famed for his green-covered skyscrapers in Milan.
 In China, Nanjing is just the start for Boeri, whose next project is kicking off in Guangxi province’s Liuzhou, with another proposed for Hebei province’s Shijiazhuang.
-In these two locations, he envisions entire districts made of hundreds of forested buildings – a template that could have wide influence on China’s urban development going forward.
+In these two locations, he envisions entire districts made of hundreds of forested buildings – a template that could have wide influence on China’s urban development and green projects going forward.

 Where: Baoxi, Zhejiang province